compsocialscience/summer-institute/2021/helsinki/index.md

  1. simulations and complex systems
  1. interactive systems

-In addition we discuss crosscutting themes such as
+In addition, we discuss crosscutting themes such as
  1. asking research questions through computational means
  1. data collection and management
  1. ethics